 Way back in 2014, Harvard Business Review wrote about the “Rise of the Chief Marketing Technologist.”
 What’s more, a Gartner study found 26% of all enterprise organizations have a dedicated marketing technology team, and, on average, each team has 25 FTEs.

 In 2019, we’ll continue to see the role and the responsibilities of marketing technologists grow.

 Marketing technologists are often the “product managers” of the marketing technology stack ensuring efficient and effective use of technologies.

 Their role becomes more critical as companies continue to optimize their tech stacks through both new acquisitions and consolidation.

 2019 Marketing Trends Check-in: With Scott Brinker (correctly) asserting “martech is marketing” today, it’s only seems right to see more businesses invest in the marketing technologist role and have those individuals own and operate their CDPs.

-Download our in-depth eBook to get answers to all your pressing CDP questions — and learn how you can leverage the technology.
+Download our eBook to get answers to all your pressing questions about customer data platforms — and learn how you can leverage the business technology.